rec/slow_gold/externals/rubberband/src/README.txt

-   To link an application with these libraries, add rubberband-library.lib, ippsremerged.lib, ippsrmerged.lib, ippsemerged.lib, ippsmerged.lib and ippcorel.lib (in that order) to
+   To link an application with these libraries, add rubberband-library.lib, ippsremerged.lib, ippsrmerged.lib, ippsemerged.lib, ippsmerged.lib, ippacemerged.lib, ippacmerged.lib,
-   your project build.
+   and ippcorel.lib (in that order) to your project build.

 3. Compiling Rubber Band